About Sibling Sexual Abuse

 • Acting out sexually with peers or younger siblings

-In Adults Who Were Abused as Children
+In Adults Whose Caregivers Abused Them as Children

 • Unexplained self-doubt or deep-seated shame